British weather in October

 2000 The second wettest October in a century - equally as wet as 1987, but not as wet as 1903, with an average of 181 mm across England and Wales.
 Scotland and Northern Ireland were also wet, but not so extraordinarily so.
 It was an exceptional month.
 Parts of Sussex saw about 380 mm of rain.
 Exceptional flooding midmonth in the SE.
 Heavy rain affected Kent and East Sussex.
 143.8 mm fell at Plumpton (Sussex) in 24 hours up to 6pm on the 12th, 120 mm of it in 12 hours, with many sites in the region recording more than 100 mm.
 The flooding particularly affected the rivers Uck and Ouse.
 Parts of Lewes had to be evacuated.
 A severe and damaging tornado hit Bognor Regis on Saturday 28th.
 A severe gale affected the south coast on the night of the 29-30th, with a central pressure of 950 mb over Yorkshire; this is a record low pressure for England.
 In its wake, there was even some snow - 4 cms in the early morning of the 30th on high ground in east Lancashire.
 Snow fell but did not settle across much of the north - only the second time that there was October snow or sleet since records began at Leeming (Yorks.).
 Six tornadoes touched down within minutes of each other along the Hampshire and Sussex coasts on the morning of the 30th, causing damage and even injury.Overall it was quite a sunny month in the east and north, but dull in the west and south.
 Average temperatures.

 2001 What a month!
 With a CET of 13.3C, easily the warmest ever recorded!
 Goodbye 1969.
 In some places, October was warmer than September 2001.
 Unusually for a very warm month, it was generally duller than average in many places, although quite sunny in eastern and northwestern England and Wales.
 It was also wet (60% above the England and Wales average) - but nowhere near as wet as October 2000.
 The month had a violently disturbed start, with gales, heavy rain, and thunder.
 There was some heavy rain, flash floods, hail, and strong winds on the 1st and 2nd.
 The 6th was a lively day.
 A tornado swept through the Norfolk Broads, damaging roofs in the villages of Repps-with-Bastwick and Potter Heigham, and uprooting trees and electricity poles, and generating a waterspout on the River Thurne.
 A large waterspout was spotted off the Suffolk coast near Sizewell.
 On the same day 7 mm hail fell on Leicester, as thunderstorms and sharp showers crossed Britain.
 On the 7th there were more gales and heavy rain: 28.6 mm fell at Hurn in one hour early in the afternoon.
 There was flooding in Sussex and Kent on the 7th.
-Mild midmonth, with temperatures exceeding 21C, including 25.3C at Herne Bay in Kent on the 13th.
+Mild midmonth, with temperatures exceeding 21C, including 25.3C at Herne Bay in Kent on the 13th, the highest maximum of the month.
 Some very wet weather affected eastern districts on the weekend of the 20-21st: there was flooding in the West Midlands and North Wales, and then 82.2 mm fell at Cambridge on the 21st, leading to localised flooding in the Fens.
 On the 24th another tornado damaged the roofs of houses and overturned lorries at Westbury (Wilts.).
 It was very warm at the end: 20C at Hawarden and 21C at Guernsey on the 30th.
 Nowhere in the country reported an air frost this month - this has never happened before.
-Indeed, with such a SW/w month, night time minima were particularly high.
+Indeed, with such a SW/W month, night time minima were particularly high.

 2002 A very mixed month.
 Slightly cooler than average overall - making it the coldest since 1993.
 It was very wet, particularly in the east and south; Aberdeen and Dundee (but not Pitroddie!) had three times the normal amount rainfall, making it the wettest October on record there.
 It was also the wettest on record on the Isle of Man.
 The month had a very warm, dry, fine start.
 23.8C at Prestatyn on the 1st.
 The autumn drought that afflicted many areas ended after 32 days, on 11 October.
 Some significant depressions then tracked across the country.
 Very heavy rain affected the north on the 11-12th, and the SW on the 12-13th: Cardiff had 60 mm, and St. Ives 50 mm, where there was serious flooding.
 There was then severe rain in the south on the 15th, with a damaging tornado in Torquay, where part of a church roof was destroyed, and another in Essex.
 There was 120 mm of rain in Dunkeswell (Devon) between the 11th and 16th.
 On the same day there was 73 mm of rain at Lowestoft.
 As the depressions moved away, the winds swung to the east or north, bringing cold air across the country, making the third week cold.
 There were significant snowfalls on the Scottish mountains.
 A minimum of -6C was recorded at Eskdalemuir on the morning of the 19th, and -7.5C at Tulloch Bridge on the 20th.
 A great gale affected the south on the 27-28th, causing widespread disruption and destruction, with loss of life; there was a gust of 97 mph at the Mumbles, and a 102 mph at the Needles (Isle of Wight).
 The Dartford and Severn Bridges were shut.
 It was dull in the east, but very sunny in the extreme north: it was the sunniest October in Lerwick since 1939.